 Colorín Colorado by Rockalingua

 This song teaches the numbers 1-10 and basic colors.
-There are a couple of complete sentences to tie the song together and the video gives it a context.
+There are a couple of complete sentences to tie the song together.
+I’m so happy that Rockalingua updated this video!
+The new one is on their website and you can watch it free here.
+Colorín Colorado New Video.

 Vamos a contar by Miss Rosi